GalacticBot/modmail/README.md

 Simple as using `!cr create <name> <the reply content here>`.
 Updating an existing entry is done by overwriting it.
 To delete one, use `!cr delete <name>`

-## TODO
+## TODO LIST
+**Commands**
-`!markunread` - Marks a thread unread
+- `!markunread` - Marks a thread unread
+**Other**

-Display more specific information instead of just "User is in banland" (should reflect whether user is actually banned or otherwise in the appeals server.
+- Display more specific information instead of just "User is in banland" (should reflect whether user is actually banned or otherwise in the appeals server.
-Add something to display character count for messages, either command or an option to toggle.
+- Add something to display character count for messages, either command or an option to toggle.
-Allow arbitrary order of `anon` and `user` arguments for `!modmail` command.
+- Allow arbitrary order of `anon` and `user` arguments for `!modmail` command.